mouachan/companies-mgmt-frontend/README.md

 ## Goal

-This demo uses Quarkus, mongodb panache (more details : https://quarkus.io/guides/mongodb-panache), knative and kogito in openshift to :
+The application built on openshift use innovative technologies such Quarkus runtime, serverless Kogito decision management, mongodb Panache framework to offer :
-- build and and deploy using S2I API company management services to add/update/remove a company
+- a rich API services to register/update/remove company in/to/from the catalog
+- a search module to retreive and display the company details
-- build a serverless (using knative) credit notation for company
+- a serverless credit score calculator based on the company financial data

-- build and deploy the frontend using openshift S2I
+To create the services :
+- follow the instruction on https://github.com/mouachan/companies-svc to build the companies catalog API services
+- follow the instruction on https://github.com/mouachan/companies-notation-svc to build a knative decision services

 ## Prerequesties
 Install :
 - access to openshift
 - oc client
 - odo client
-- follow the instruction on https://github.com/mouachan/companies-svc to build the companies management API services
-- follow the instruction on https://github.com/mouachan/companies-notation-svc to build a knative decision services

 ## Clone the source from github (if you want to modify sources....)
 ```